replicants/docker-kodi-server/README.md

 * Web access every time , or use with some tools like [htpc-manager](http://htpc.io/)
 * Trigger library scan When you want or from sickbeard/sickrage/couchpotato/...

-Docker is used to compile and run the latest headless version of KODI on ubuntu LTS
+Docker is used to compile and run the latest headless version of KODI on ubuntu